Narappa: Plot

-In the end, it is revealed that the two villages agreed that the conflict should end and prevent a village clash.
-Narappa's family has gathered in the court, and he has agreed to go to jail instead of Seenappa if necessary.
-He tells his son to study well and get a job, and that, unlike land and money, the landlords can't seize their education.
+In the end, it is revealed that the two villages agreed that the conflict should end to prevent a deadly village clash.
+Narappa's family has gathered in the court, and he has agreed to go to jail instead of Seenappa.
+He tells his son to study well and get a job, and that, unlike land and money, the privileged caste landlords can't seize their education.
 The film ends with Narappa smiling at his family as he enters the court.